playframework/playframework/documentation/manual/detailledTopics/evolutions/Evolutions.md

 Play detects this new evolution that replaces the previous 3 one, and will run the appropriate script.
 Now everything is fixed, and you can continue to work.

-> In development mode however it is often simpler to simply trash your development database and reapply all evolutions from the beginning.
+> In developement mode however it is often simpler to simply trash your developement database and reapply all evolutions from the beginning.

-### Evolution storage and limitations

-Evolutions are stored in your database in a table called PLAY_EVOLUTIONS.
-A Text column stores the actual evolution script.
-Your database probably has a 64kb size limit on a text column.
-To work around the 64kb limitation you could: manually alter the play_evolutions table structure changing the column type or (prefered) create multiple evolutions scripts less than 64kb in size.

-### Evolutions and multiple hosts

-If your application is running on several hosts, evolutions should be switched off.
-Multiple hosts may try to apply the evolutions scripts concurrently, with a risk of one of them failing and leaving the database in an inconsistent state.